Connect with us

 EPS panels can be used to build up to 20 storeys.

-A Chinese firm has opened a wall panels factory in Nairobi in effort to tap into the growing demand for cheaper building materials in Kenya.
+A Chinese firm has opened a wall panels factory in Nairobi to tap into the growing demand for cheaper building materials in Kenya.

-Hong Kong Building Centre, which was founded last year, has launched operations on its Mombasa Road factory with a target of producing one million square metres of walling by December.
+Hong Kong Building Centre, founded last year, has launched operations on its Mombasa Road factory with a target of producing one million square metres of walling by December.

 Mr Hui, who also owns Hong Kong Ceramics, has been a key player in the local construction industry for the past 15 years.
-He imports mainly to retail customers despite the fact that wall panels can be used in both residential and commercial buildings.
+He imports mainly to retail customers although wall panels can be used in both residential and commercial buildings.

 “Big companies are a bit slow because it involves a lot of consultation with the architects and contractors,” said Hui.